louMoxy/project-nightingale/content/blogs/2021-a-year-in-axspa-research-part-four.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
 content = "I hope everyone is managing to stay well during these frosty mornings.<br><br>Today’s blog continues with research updates for 2021- October to December.
-Below are some article summaries on various topics including what effect doing another task while walking has on gait<span class=\"MsoCommentReference\"> </span>(the manner or style of walking) in axial spondyloarthritis (axSpA), patient perspectives on the axSpA diagnosis journey, and mental health risk factors in axSpA." has_padding = true headerColor = "#4A90E2" headline = "Hello Everyone!"
+Below are some article summaries on various topics including 1) what effect doing another task while walking has on gait (the manner or style of walking) in axial spondyloarthritis (axSpA), 2) patient perspectives on the axSpA diagnosis journey, and 3) mental health risk factors in axSpA." has_padding = true headerColor = "#4A90E2" headline = "Hello Everyone!"